 The Office of Campus Safety and Security is not automatically informed of information reported to the city police, so a separate notification is important.
 While the Campus Safety and Security staff will gladly assist in reporting alleged incidents to the police, they cannot always do so without the student’s authorization.

 If you are the victim of or witness to a criminal incident on campus or in the immediate area of the College, you are urged to report the crime immediately to the Campus Safety and Security staff or the New York City Police Department by calling 911.
 Campus Safety and Security obtains from the police, a complete and accurate account of the crime and provides that information to the administration as quickly as possible.
-Depending on the severity of the incident, the administration may hold meetings to clarify the report to the College community.
-When appropriate, meetings with the Director of Campus Safety and Security, administrators, staff, and students provide up-to-date information regarding the direction and scope of the police investigations.
+Depending on the severity of the incident, the administration may hold meetings to disseminate the report to the College community.
+When appropriate, meetings are held with the Director of Campus Safety and Security, administrators, staff, and students to provide up-to-date information regarding the direction and scope of the police investigations.